dannestulla/Meus-Primeiros-Projetos/README.md

 # My Android Studio Projects

-#### Here's a list of all my projects, each level of complexity is represented by the number of stars.
+#### Here's a list of all my projects, the level of complexity is represented by the number of stars.
 Next to each project's name are the topics learned.
 I used Android Studio to develop them.
 Java was used at the beginning but then I migrated to Kotlin.

 ## Lastest projects